iSchool Diversity, Equity & Access (iDEA) Project

 iSchool / Institutional

-Greg Taylor’s year with us will culminate at our all‐day Diversity Summit for 90‐100 students, faculty and staff, again with the theme of Race, Bias and Dissonance.
+We will culminate at our all‐day Diversity Summit for 90‐100 students, faculty and staff, with the theme of Allyship Education.
 Bringing the iSchool conversation together to reflect on our year of learning, (re)visit the student leaders’ demands, and work together to create an iSchool plan of action to address race, equity and power dynamics.

 Diversity Climate Survey